erituert/acoustic_information_retrieval/README.md

 ## Result of the Emotional Characterization of the Acoustic Scene Analysis
 ![Heatmap of emotion embeddings](https://github.com/erituert/acoustic_information_retrieval/blob/main/imgs/heatmap_emotions.png)

-## Notes
-Please note that this GitHub repository is subject to changes.
-Contact the corresponding authors for any request.

 ## Authors
 Esther Rituerto González, erituert [at] ing(dot)uc3m(dot)es <a href="https://github.com/erituert/">[GitHub]</a> <br />
 Clara Luis Mingueza, cluis [at] pa(dot)uc3m(dot)es <a href="https://github.com/clm-empatia">[GitHub]</a> <br />